 As technology evolves and the amount of information available continues to grow, knowledge graphs will become increasingly vital as a tool for information and knowledge managers as well as the researchers and executives they support.
 But it’s important to remember not all knowledge graphs are created equal and some approaches yield better results than others.

-The following tips are an excerpt from our upcoming white paper, Knowledge Graphs: Connecting Your Data to Solve Real-World Problems in R&D, Business Intelligence, and Strategy
+The following tips are an excerpt from our latest white paper, Knowledge Graphs: Connecting Your Data to Solve Real-World Problems in R&D, Business Intelligence, and Strategy

 1. Don’t throw away information unnecessarily

 This first piece of advice speaks to the philosophy of knowledge graphs.
 Traditional information management approaches often rely on forcing information into controlled structures that inherently impose assumptions.

 A simple example is controlled vocabularies.
 If two words are decided to be a synonym, and therefore one is changed to the other in your database, any potential difference in meaning is lost.
 It may be better to map the relationship between those two terms so that the relationship between them can be modified at a later date.

 2. Take the time to understand the data and information you have

 While it’s often better to not discard information, sometimes lack of data cleanliness creates the appearance of more information than there really is.
 It’s therefore important to understand your data before attempting to put it into a knowledge graph.
 Make informed decisions about where data needs to be cleaned and where it needs to be mapped.